jorgef/fsharpreactivepatterns/docs/content/message-transformation.md

 ##Normalizer

-The normalizer transforms unsupported messages to supported ones.
+The normalizer pattern transforms unsupported messages to supported ones.

 ```fsharp
 // No code example